cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

    # B triggers if A in the previous cycle point fails:
    PT6H = "A[-PT6H]:fail => B"

-At suite start-up inter-cycle triggers refer to a previous cycle point that does not exist.
+At workflow start-up inter-cycle triggers refer to a previous cycle point that does not exist.
 This does not cause the dependent task to wait indefinitely, however, because Cylc ignores triggers that reach back beyond the initial cycle point.
 That said, the presence of an